Here are some common questions about Housing Services.

 Market rents are units offered by our housing provider at full rent (not based on your income).

-You can apply for rent-geared-to-income and/or market rent housing by downloading and printing the combined housing application form off the website, by picking it up from the Nipissing District Housing Registry Inc. 200 McIntyre St. East North Bay or by calling 705-472-2826 to have an application form mailed out to you.
+You can apply for rent-geared-to-income and/or market rent housing by downloading and printing the combined housing application form off the website, by picking it up from the Housing Access Nipissing 133 Main Street West (Suite 200, Second Floor) in North Bay or by calling 705-472-2826 to have an application form mailed out to you.

 A notice letter informing you of your application status will be mailed to you.
 No need to call.